Naim Audio: Partnerships

-During much of the 1970s and 80s, Naim adopted a symbiotic relationship with Linn Products, and their names were often mentioned in the same breath.
-At that time, a Linn Sondek LP12 turntable, Naim electronics and Linn loudspeakers was the preferred combination for many a serious audiophile.
+During much of the 1970s and 80s, Naim adopted a symbiotic relationship with Linn Products, and their names were often mentioned together.

 The two companies had almost the same sales and marketing strategy, and shared many of the same retailers/dealers.
-As an upstart company, Vereker, the company's founder, was active in marketing and promotion, and appeared in the company's advertising.
-The company's emphasis on selling products through comparative demonstrations in a single-speaker environment was a move away from marketing space of the chain electronics stores in favour of small independent retailers [in the United Kingdom].
+Vereker, the company's founder, was active in marketing and promotion, and appeared in the company's advertising.
+The company's shift to selling products through comparative demonstrations in a single-speaker environment represented a departure from marketing in chain electronics stores in favour of small independent retailers [in the United Kingdom].

-The two companies diverged during the 1980s, at the dawn of digital audio.
+The two companies diverged during the 1980s.
 This was partly due to the convergence of technology, but also because Naim had significantly fewer dealers than Linn.
-This presented problems for Linn dealers trying to sell Linn speakers that were specifically designed to work at their best with Naim amplification.
-Both Naim and Linn began broadening their product ranges and started encroaching on each other's historical areas of expertise: in 1985, Linn launched its LK1/LK2 amplification combination, signalling the definitive end of the partnership.
+This presented problems for Linn dealers trying to sell Linn speakers, that were specifically designed to work with Naim amplification.
+Both Naim and Linn began broadening their product ranges and started encroaching on each other's areas of expertise: in 1985, Linn launched its LK1/LK2 amplification combination, signalling the definitive end of the partnership.
 Naim began making loudspeakers and Linn expanded its range of electronic components.
 In 1987, Naim announced that chief designer Guy Lamotte had been working on a prototype electrostatic speaker design, and that a product launch was imminent.
-However, the product never saw the light of day, having been axed because of cost escalation.
+However, the product was never brought to fruition as it was cancelled due to escalating costs.
 In 1995, Naim announced the launch of the Armageddon power supply for the LP12.

-In 2008, Naim partnered with car manufacturer Bentley in the "Naim for Bentley" project, an optional upgrade in-car sound system that had a degree of customer acceptance that surpassed expectations of both partners.
+In 2008, Naim partnered with car manufacturer Bentley in the "Naim for Bentley" project, an optional upgrade in-car sound system.
+Naim produced the audio systems for several of the manufacturer's models, including: Bentley Flying Spurs (2020), Bentley Continental GT and Bentley Bentayga.
+To celebrate their exceptional partnership, in 2020, Naim and Focal introduced special edition products for Bentley Motors: the Mu-so for Bentley Special Edition all-in-one system and the Focal for Bentley Radiance hi-fi headphones.
+In the same year, Naim developed an audio system for the Battista hypercar by Automobili Pininfarina.

+In 2023, Naim designed a top-of-the-range system for the Bentley's Mulliner division.
+The Batur, the most powerful car ever built by Bentley, was equipped with a Naim audio system comprising 20 loudspeakers manufactured by Focal.

+Naim's expertise has been sought after by car manufacturers and also in the world of yachts.
+In 2017, the brand collaborated with Princess Yachts.

-In 2010, Naim employed 140 staff, with products exported to more than 40 countries and half of its £15 million turnover coming from export.
+In 2010, Naim employed 140 staff, with products exported to at least 40 countries and half of its £15 million turnover coming from export.
 One-third of the business was from CD players.
 In 2011 and again in 2017, around 60 percent of sales went to export markets.

+By 2016, the number of employees had increased to 170*, and later surpassed 200.